johnhm22/Springboard-Section-50-Capstone-Project-2/README.md

 This file provides the details to connect to the database.
 It employs the tool pg which enables us to make a connection to the database and execute sql queries.

 ##### server.js
 A small file for starting the server.
-The backend is started in the terminal with the command node server.js.

 ##### config.js
 Contains configuration details for running the app, for example the port value, secret key, bcrypt work factor, and database name.
 The values are retrieved from .env file and default settings defined if they are not available in the .env.
 Note, the .env shouldn't be uploaded to GitHub as it contains senstive information.
 A .env needs to be created by each user/organisation using the app.